Self-playing Adversarial Language Game Enhances LLM Reasoning: Evaluation Details

-To ensure that our evaluation can be replicated, we use a publicly available code repository called Language Model Evaluation Harness~\citep{eval-harness} to run evaluations on the following benchmarks.
-We run the evaluation with ``dtype=float16'' and ``max\_gen\_toks=1024'' to make the evaluation faster and more stable.
-Specifically, we have modified the filtering parameters of BBH by enabling ``remove\_whitespace'' to remove the spaces at the beginning of the model output, allowing the program to better recognize the responses from the model output.
-We report 5-shot results for MMLU, 3-shot for BBH and 0-shot results for all other benchmarks. \begin{itemize}[leftmargin=14pt] \item \textbf{MMLU}~\citep{DBLP:journals/corr/abs-2009-03300} is a massive multitask test consisting of multiple-choice questions from various branches of knowledge, requiring the model to possess extensive world knowledge and problem-solving ability. \item \textbf{BIG-Bench Hard (BBH)}~\citep{suzgun2022challenging} consists of 23 tasks where humans perform better than language models, which are sourced from BIG-Bench~\citep{srivastava2022imitation}. \item \textbf{Mutual}~\citep{mutual} is a dataset for multi-turn dialogue reasoning modified from Chinese high school English listening comprehension exams. \item \textbf{ARC}~\citep{Clark2018ThinkYH} question set consists of 7,787 questions and is partitioned into challenge set ARC-c and simple set ARC-e, which require strong knowledge and reasoning abilities to solve. \item \textbf{LogiQA2}~\citep{10174688} is a revision and re-annotation of LogiQA, a logical reasoning reading comprehension dataset.
-LogiQA2 has increased data volume, utilized manual translation, and removed cultural features. \item \textbf{WinoGrande}~\citep{sakaguchi2019winogrande} is a commonsense reasoning dataset consisting of 44k questions with binary options. \item \textbf{PIQA}~\citep{Bisk2020} is a dataset designed to test the physical commonsense reasoning ability of LLM. \end{itemize}
+For reasoning benchmark evaluation, we use a publicly available code repository called Language Model Evaluation Harness~\citep{eval-harness}.
+We run the evaluation with ``\texttt{dtype=float16}'' and ``\texttt{max\_gen\_tokens=1024}'' to make the evaluation faster and more stable.
+More specifically, we have modified the filtering parameters of BBH by enabling ``\texttt{remove\_whitespace}'' to remove the spaces at the beginning of the model output, increasing the pattern-match accuracy of the generated LLM responses.
+Following the LLaMA-2 paper~\citep{touvron2023llama}, we report 5-shot results for MMLU, 3-shot for BBH, and 0-shot results for all other benchmarks.
+The detailed descriptions of benchmarks are listed below: \begin{itemize}[leftmargin=14pt] \item \textbf{MMLU}~\citep{DBLP:journals/corr/abs-2009-03300} is a massive multi-task test set consisting of multiple-choice questions from various branches of knowledge, requiring the model to possess extensive world knowledge and problem-solving ability. \item \textbf{BIG-Bench Hard (BBH)}~\citep{suzgun2022challenging} consists of 23 most hard tasks in BIG-Bench~\citep{srivastava2022imitation}, on which humans perform better than large language models. \item \textbf{Mutual}~\citep{mutual} is a dataset for multi-turn dialogue reasoning modified from Chinese high school English listening comprehension exams. \item \textbf{ARC}~\citep{Clark2018ThinkYH} consists of 7,787 questions and is partitioned into challenge set \textit{ARC-challege} (ARC-c) and simple set \textit{ARC-easy} (ARC-e), which require strong knowledge and reasoning abilities to solve. \item \textbf{LogiQA2}~\citep{10174688} is a revision and re-annotation of LogiQA~\citep{liu2021logiqa}, a logical reasoning reading comprehension dataset.
+LogiQA2 has increased data volume, utilized manual translation, and removed cultural features. \item \textbf{WinoGrande}~\citep{sakaguchi2019winogrande} (WGrande) is a commonsense reasoning dataset consisting of 44k questions with binary options. \item \textbf{PIQA}~\citep{Bisk2020} is a dataset designed to test the physical commonsense reasoning ability of LLM. \end{itemize}